Charles Lamb Society: Journal

-The Charles Lamb Bulletin is a peer-reviewed journal and a lively forum for discussion of all things Elian.
+The Charles and Mary Lamb Journal (formerly The Charles Lamb Bulletin) is a peer-reviewed journal and a lively forum for discussion of all things Elian.
 Since it began in 1935, more than 400 different issues of the Bulletin have been printed, including articles, reviews, letters, and notes.
 Its first editor was S. M. Rich, who had previously compiled The Elian Miscellany, and who was succeeded by H. G. Smith in 1947.
 Distinguished scholars who have contributed include Jonathan Bate, Gillian Beer, John Beer, Edmund Blunden, Helen Darbishire, Earl Leslie Griggs, Nicholas Roe, and Duncan Wu.
 Past issues are available on the Society's website.
 These offer an excellent index to the developments in Lamb studies over the years.

 Collections

 Over the years the Society acquired a collection of books, maps, pictures, and ephemera relating to Charles Lamb and the history of the Charles Lamb Society.
 It deposited this collection of c.2900 items at the Guildhall Library in 1979, close to where Lamb worked in the City of London, so that these items can be accessed by members of the public.
 The collection includes ephemera relating to Charles Lamb's friends and contemporaries, such as the title page of the New Annual Register for 1810, bearing William Wordsworth's ownership signature.
 Deborah Hedgecock has produced a list of the print items contained in the collection.
 The oil paintings from the Society's collection are at Guildhall Art Gallery.